April Fools Radio Pranks. Would North Dakota Approve? (GALLERY)

 CLASSIC RADIO APRIL FOOLS DAY PRANKS

-OK, here's some "harmless" pranks from best life online that you can try yourself
+OK, here are some "harmless" pranks from best life online that you can try yourself

 Tape a harmonica under someone's front bumper.